nehasharma2513/PythonAPI_challlenge/README.md

  Module 6 challenge

 ## WeatherPy
-The Python script is written to visualize the weather of a large number of cities across the world of varying distance from the equator using citipy library, and the OpenWeatherMap API.
+The Python script(PythonAPI_challenge/starter_code/WeatherPy) is written to visualize the weather of a large number of cities across the world of varying distance from the equator using citipy library, and the OpenWeatherMap API.

 The visualizations are a series of scatter plots to show the relationship between Latitude and following weather variables: